apache/ignite-3/modules/configuration/README.md

 It is possible to execute several change requests for different roots in a single transaction, but all these roots _must have the same storage type_.
 However, this is only possible using the command line tool via the REST API, there's no public Java API at the moment.

+### Accessing up-to-date configuration properties directly from storage
+Sometimes it's desirable to have a peek into the future, to read the configuration state that has not yet been processed by the current node.
+There's API for this purpose.

+Please refer to `ConfigurationUtil#directProxy(ConfigurationProperty)` for details.
+There are many usages of this method in tests.
+It should provide the context.